 How To Embrace The Negative Emotions

-Now, let’s dive into how to handle our negative emotions the right way.
-We discuss three science-backed methods here:
+Now, let’s dive into how to handle our negative emotions in three more science-backed methods here:

 - Awareness & Acceptance

 - The CESS Method